DC FanDome: See The Batman, Wonder Woman 1984, Justice League Snyder Cut and more reveals

 What is it?

 Kinda like Comic-Con, but only for DC.
 So no Avengers (that's Marvel).
 But if you're a fan of DC characters such as Wonder Woman, Superman, Batman and Aquaman, you'll want to tune in.
 And this fandom event should go well beyond the big names.
-It'll cover the whole DC world, from comic books to movies to TV shows and video games.
+The Aug.
+22 event covered the whole DC world, from comic books to movies to TV shows and video games, and a second event of Sept.
+12 will do something similar.

 Unfortunately, the convention follows reports of mass layoffs at DC.
 Roughly one-third of the company's editorial staff lost their jobs, according to The Hollywood Reporter, along with the majority of the staff of streaming service DC Universe as parent company Warner Bros. shifts its focus to the recently launched HBO Max.